testcontainers/testcontainers-java/docs/test_framework_integration/junit_5.md

 has a dependency onto JUnit 4.x, projects using this module will end up with both, JUnit Jupiter and JUnit 4.x in the test classpath.

-This extension has only be tested with sequential test execution.
+This extension has only been tested with sequential test execution.
 Using it with parallel test execution is unsupported and may have unintended side effects.

 ## Adding Testcontainers JUnit 5 support to your project dependencies